samsquire/ideas4/README.md

 Creating a performant server is difficult.
 The lessons from Nginx and Apache and pretty much every REST framework or mail server or IRC server or server runner such as gunicorn could be taken and combined into a generic server.
 This server would be super performant.

 The server should be defined a bit like Backus-Naur format but defines a protocol instead.
+Parsing could be generalised and raised in terms of abstraction and applied to protocol communication.

 What would IRC or HTTP look like at a high level?